Dermophis donaldtrumpi

-Dermophis donaldtrumpi is a name proposed for a putative new species of caecilian – a nearly-blind, serpentine amphibian – to be named after Donald Trump.
-It was originally discovered in Panama and though the name was proposed in 2018, it has yet to be confirmed as a new species; as of 2022, the binomial name and description of the species has not been formally published.
+Dermophis donaldtrumpi is a name proposed for a putative new species of caecilian – a nearly blind serpentine amphibian – to be named after Donald Trump.
+It was originally discovered in Panama and though the name was proposed in 2018, it has yet to be confirmed as a new species; as of 2024, the binomial name and description of the species has not been formally published.
 It was given its name after the Rainforest Trust held an auction for the naming rights.
 The company EnviroBuild won the auction and proposed naming the species in protest against Trump's environmental policies and views.

 Description

-Dermophis donaldtrumpi is about 10 cm long, shiny, slippery, and slimy, with the appearance of a large worm.
-It is a burrowing species, living almost entirely underground.
-It is nearly blind, with its eyes only able to detect light and dark, so it uses a pair of tentacles near its mouth in order to find prey; it also has an extra layer of skin which its young can eat after peeling it off.
+Dermophis donaldtrumpi is about 10 cm long, and like all caecilians it has a worm-like appearance with a smooth and shiny skin rich in mucous glands.
+This order of amphibians are either aquatic or fossorial, with D. donaldtrumpi belonging to the latter type, living almost entirely underground.
+It is nearly blind, with its reduced eyes only able to detect light and dark, so it uses a pair of tentacles, unique to caecilians, near its mouth in order to find prey.
+The offspring feed on an extra layer of skin produced by the mother (dermatotrophy), which provide them with both nutrients and microbes necessary for a healthy microbiome.

 According to the Rainforest Trust, amphibians such as D. donaldtrumpi are vulnerable to extinction due to being exceptionally sensitive to the results of global warming.